karljakoblarsson/karljakoblarsson.github.io/cv.md

 and a tool to show and analyse elections results.

-### Configuration Manager, Ericsson AB

-At Radio System Design in Kista, Stockholm.
-2012-2013

-It started as a four month internship but I stayed for 9.
-Administred and hosted a Control Change Board, worked with RoHS2 certification of cellular base stations and configuration management.

 Education
 ---------

 ### Chalmers University of Technology

-- 2017- Algorithms, language and logic master.
+- 2017 - 2020 Algorithms, language and logic master.
+    For my masters's thesis I wrote a partial transpiler from the dependently typed programming language Idris into Agda.
-- 2014- Computer Science Engineering
+- 2014 - 2020 Computer Science Engineering

-- 2013-2014 Industrial Design Engineering
+- 2013 - 2014 Industrial Design Engineering

 Selection of Other Experiences